 I have inclined my heart to perform Thy statutes: for therein is an everlasting reward.

-When the chief captains of the heavenly hosts saw Thee, Saviour, stripped, bloodstained and condemned, how could they bear the boldness of Thy crucifiers?
+When the chief captains of the heavenly hosts saw Thee, Savior, stripped, bloodstained and condemned, how could they bear the boldness of Thy crucifiers?

 I have hated transgressors: but Thy law have I loved.